SirDigo/fictionarie-app/README.md

 ### Backend

-To set up the backend go into the seeds.rb and change the day_title on one of the prompts to the current date, formated as such => MONTH/DAY/YEAR => 03/15/2022 => 3152022.
+To set up the backend open the repo in your code editor and go into the seeds.rb file and change the day_title on one of the prompts to the current date, formated as such => MONTH/DAY/YEAR => 03/15/2022 => 3152022.

 Once that's done go ahead and create the database with `rails db:create`, then run `rails db:migrate` and `rails db:seed`.